samsung-cnct/kraken-lib/README.md

 ## Preparing the environment

 ### Initial K2 Directory
-If this is your first time using kraken, use k2 docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):
+If this is your first time using k2, use k2 docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):

 With docker container: